martinmoene/expected-lite/README.md

 expected: Allows to query if it contains an exception of a specific base type
 expected: Allows to observe its value if available, or obtain a specified value otherwise
-expected: Allows to move its value if available, or obtain a specified value otherwise expected<void>: Allows to default-construct expected<void>: Allows to copy-construct from expected<void>: value expected<void>: Allows to copy-construct from expected<void>: error
+expected: Allows to move its value if available, or obtain a specified value otherwise
+expected: Throws bad_expected_access on value access when disengaged expected<void>: Allows to default-construct expected<void>: Allows to copy-construct from expected<void>: value expected<void>: Allows to copy-construct from expected<void>: error